georgeoneill/EBBcorr/README.md

 **corr:** (*default: false*) Uses correlated source priors.
 If no pairs matrix is suppled in the *pairs* option, then for every source the homolog in the opposite hemisphere is located for pairing.

 **pairs:** (*default: empty string*) .mat file containing a triangular matrix (full or sparse) with non-zero elements representing which sources are correlate with each other.
-For example if sources 3 and 5 were then the matrix element (3,5) or (5,3) equals 1.
-To keep a source uncorrelated set its respective diagnoal element to 1.
+For example if sources 3 and 5 are correlated then the matrix element (3,5) or (5,3) should equal 1.
+To keep a source uncorrelated set its respective diagonal element to 1. (e.g. source 4 is uncorrelated so (4,4) = 1).

 **iid:** (*default: false*) Set the prior matrix to an identity matrix, which is the equivalent of a basic minimum-norm inversion.